Why is my face breaking out all of a sudden?

 @SonyaDakar has been flooded with messages from all of you asking us the same question.
 Why is my skin freaking out and what can I do to treat it?

-This is an unprecedented time and all of this is new to us and our bodies.
 These are 3 main reasons your face is breaking out and what you can do to clear your skin.

 There are endless reasons to feel stressed and all of it is taking a toll on your skin causing breakouts on your face.
 When we are stressed our body releases cortisol.
 When this happens in abundance it lowers the oestrogen production, which leads to a spike in androgen levels.

 Androgen plays a vital role in connecting with the sebaceous glands.
 When stressed, these glands overproduce oil.
 Our pores close up because of the excess oil, and these clogged pores lead to inflammation causing an acne breakout.